Basilic

 • PostgreSQL provides ACID guarantees, mature extensions, and enterprise acceptance

-• Supabase accelerates initial development (rapid iteration on Vercel) with managed Postgres, branching, and local development
+• Supabase accelerates initial development with managed Postgres, branching, and local development

 • Drizzle ORM ensures zero vendor lock-in by generating plain SQL with no proprietary runtime